houen/www.houen.net/_pages/work-guide.md

 ##### Misunderstandings can very easily happen
 Remember, it is very easy for misunderstandings to happen over a text-based medium.
 Something you write in a slightly annoyed tone might be read as a fiery insult by the receiver.
 Just dont do it.

+Jokes are okay, but should be used with caution.

+##### Solving disagreements
 Strong disagreements happen.
-It is best to solve these face-to-face, else over the phone, or lastly via synchronous chat.
+It is best to solve these face-to-face, else over a video call, or lastly via synchronous chat.

+Pull requests are *not* the place to have an argument.

 Come to the best agreement you can.
 Then respectfully describe the different viewpoints and what the outcome of the discussion was.

-Jokes are of course okay, but should be used with caution.
-This is also because of the risk of misunderstandings.
+If you cannot come to an agreement, escalate to the lead.

+Never be sarcastic or ironic.
+It is rude and almost guaranteed to be misunderstood.

 ## Agile
 Agile is such an integral part of our work life today that it deserves its own section.